by Lyn Collingwood, Bulletin 6/2022, August 2022

 To be eligible for the dole, applicants had to fill in a form with 32 questions, many of which were seen as demeaning, and there was widespread opposition.
 In October 1932, a protest meeting outside Glebe Town Hall turned ugly when police tried to break it up.

 Five of the demonstrators were arrested.
-Although a St Johns Rd grocer testified that Lucy’s youngest son Noel was not present at the disturbance, he received the longest sentence (2 ½ years) and lost an appeal.
+Although a St Johns Road grocer testified that Lucy’s youngest son Noel was not present at the disturbance, he received the longest sentence (2 ½ years) and lost an appeal.
 Lucy was bound over for offensive behaviour.

 Lucy left the CPA, convinced that it had not done enough to support Noel and another son Alex who had been gaoled for resisting eviction from a Bankstown house.
 A few sympathisers shared her disillusionment; an Eatock Defence Committee sent Christmas hampers to both men in gaol.